 Travelling in Europe

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

-If you have cause to complain please refer to the link below for help.
+If you have cause to complain about the service at the practice please refer to the below links for further guidance.